Food, Health and the Microbiome

 A good example of work in this topic is Dr Fred Warren’s group at Quadram Institute, which studies the impact starch has on our microbiome.
 Starch is hard to break down so microbes in our gut help with this process, however, some highly processed foods contain starch that is much easier to break down.
 This means that when microbes break down processed starch they do it rapidly, and our blood sugar levels spike.
 Continued spiking of our blood sugar over long periods of time is what leads to type 2 diabetes, a huge health problem affecting millions of people in the UK.

 Collaborative work between Imperial College London, the John Innes Centre, the University of Glasgow and the Quadram Institute has taken this research into type 2 diabetes a step further.
 The researchers identified that a naturally occurring wrinkly type of pea could prevent sugar spikes that lead to the disease.
 These wrinkly peas have different compositions of starch, that make the starch more resistant to digestion.
 This means the time it takes to digest is longer, so all the sugars do not enter the bloodstream all in one quick go, preventing a ‘spike’.
+This is just a sample of the food innovation and safety research taking place to ensure the continued improvement of nutrition and food supply.

 At the Quadram Institute research is also being done into Inflammatory Bowel Disease (IBD), Liver disease, Myalgic Encephalomyelitis (ME), cancer and more recently Coronavirus.
 Inflammatory Bowel Disease (IBD) affects over 300,000 people in the UK.
 It is a long term, chronic condition, characterised by inflammation of the digestive system.
 The two main types of IBD are Crohn’s Disease, and Ulcerative Colitis, where the inflammation is confined to the colon.
 IBD is painful and debilitating, with a range of symptoms including diarrhoea, fatigue and weight loss.
 Gastrointestinal clinicians in the QI Regional Endoscopy Centre are working alongside the scientists studying gut health, immunity, genetics and the microbiome, to understand the complicated interplay between these elements and elucidate how changes from the normal state link to IBD.